Dirac branch-cut modes with relativistic transport

-We begin by implementing a sample with an approximately piecewise-constant phase distribution with $\Delta \theta =\pi$, analogous to Fig.~\ref{fig:2D_Dirac}\textbf{a}.
+We now implement a sample with a piecewise-constant phase distribution with $\Delta \theta =\pi$, analogous to Fig.~\ref{fig:2D_Dirac}\textbf{a}.
 Fig.~\ref{fig:acoustic}\textbf{b} shows the phase distribution (left panel) and the modulated acoustic lattice (right panel).
 We experimentally determine the excitation spectrum by applying an acoustic source and measuring the acoustic pressure at different points along the cut (Fig.~\ref{fig:acoustic}\textbf{c},\textbf{d}), followed by a Fourier transform (see Methods).
 In Fig.~\ref{fig:acoustic}\textbf{c}, the color maps show the resulting excitation spectrum for this acoustic sample, as well as another similar sample with $\Delta \theta = 2\pi/3$.
 Both sets of data agree quantitatively with the dispersion curves calculated directly from the acoustic equations via FEM (see Methods), plotted as cyan dashes.
 These dispersion curves are approximately hyperbolic near the center of the bulk gap, in accordance with the theory, but deviate from the hyperbolic form as they approach the bulk bands.
 For $\Delta\theta = \pi$, the DBC minigap vanishes and agrees with the prediction in Fig.~\ref{fig:2D_Dirac}\textbf{b}.
 For $\Delta\theta = 2\pi/3$, the minigap approximately matches the theoretical value of $2m_b$ calculated from Eq.~\eqref{dispersion} using the observed bulk gap.

-We now measure the spatial profiles of the DBC modes in the frequency regime where the dispersion relation is hyperbolic.
+We then measure the spatial profiles of the DBC modes in the frequency regime where the dispersion relation is hyperbolic.
 The results are plotted in Fig.~\ref{fig:acoustic}\textbf{e},\textbf{f}, and reveal exponential decays with distance $y$ from the cut.
 In Fig.~\ref{fig:acoustic}\textbf{f}, we include the transverse profile predicted by the theoretical model (with $m_0$ again fitted using the observed bulk gap, and the Dirac velocity fitted to the slope of the dispersion curve in Fig.~\ref{fig:acoustic}\textbf{c}), which has decay length $\kappa^{-1} \approx 30$~mm.
 Over the measured frequency range, which spans a large portion of the bulk gap, the experimental profiles agree well with the theoretical line.

-Next, to illustrate the flexibility of the DBC modes, we study samples with different cut configurations.
+By comparison, topological waveguides and cavities based on Wu-Hu \cite{He2016_QSH} and valley Hall \cite{Lu2017_valley} modes, as well as those based on trivial defect modes, exhibit significant frequency variations in their transverse profiles (see Supplementary Information, Sec.~S6).